Urban Guide Quebec

 When the duck was sliced, a steamer basket with yellow trim was placed on the table, 24 paper-thin steamed pancakes resting inside.
 Small square dishes of sweet soybean dipping sauce, and thinly sliced cucumber spears and scallions appeared next.
 The shrimp and a heaping plate of green beans (enough for four people) rounded things out.

-Steamed pancakes at Peking Duck Ottawa
+Wrapping Peking Duck in Ottawa

 A plate of crispy duck skin was served with sugar on the side and instructions to eat it while it was hot – started off our meal.
 After a brief how-to lesson, we dug in, rolling duck, cucumber, scallions, and dipping sauce in the steamed pancakes.
 The duck was perfectly cooked, and if I was rich, I would eat Peking duck this way every week for the rest of my life.